Hawaii Five-0 (2010 TV series) season 9

 The ninth season of the police procedural drama series Hawaii Five-0 premiered on CBS on September 28, 2018, for the 2018–19 television season in the United States.
 CBS renewed the series for a ninth season in April 2018, that was originally expected to contain 22 episodes; however, CBS ordered additional episodes bringing the total count to 25.
 The season concluded on May 17, 2019.

 The series continues to center on the Five-0 Task Force, a specialized state police task force, established by the Hawaiian Governor that investigates major crimes in the state of Hawaii including murder, terrorism, and human trafficking.
 The ninth season features ten starring roles, all of which returned from the previous season.
-In addition, former main cast members, Michelle Borth and Taryn Manning, reprised their roles in a guest starring capacity as their characters Lieutenant Catherine Rollins and Marry Ann McGarrett in the seasons eleventh and twenty-third episodes, respectively.
+In addition, former main cast members, Michelle Borth and Taryn Manning, reprised their roles in a guest starring capacity as their characters Lieutenant Catherine Rollins and Mary Ann McGarrett in the seasons eleventh and twenty-third episodes, respectively.
 Former major recurring cast members including Mark Dacascos and Terry O'Quinn also returned as guest stars after long absences in the series.
 Numerous cast members also appeared as guest stars on Magnum P.I. which Peter M. Lenkov is also the showrunner on and which is also filmed in Hawaii.

 The ninth season ranked 26th for the 2018–19 television season and had an overall average of 10.01 million viewers.
 "Ka ʻōwili ʻōkaʻi," the season premiere, brought in 7.49 million viewers; meanwhile, "Hana Mao 'ole ka ua o Waianae," the season finale, was viewed by 5.11 million viewers.
 The series was also renewed for a tenth season which premiered on September 27.